-Use the following procedure to create a point-in-time snapshot of CVEs to which your systems are exposed.
+Use the following procedure to create a point-in-time snapshot of CVEs potentially affecting your systems.

-- Navigate to Red Hat Enterprise Linux > Vulnerability > Reports in the Insights for Red Hat Enterprise Linux application.
-Log in if necessary.
+- Navigate to the Red Hat Enterprise Linux > Vulnerability > Reports page in the Insights for RHEL application.

 - On the Report by CVEs card, click Create report.